osg-htc/docs/docs/data/install-hadoop-2-0-0.md

 GridFTP Validation
 ------------------

+!!! note
-<span class="twiki-macro NOTE"></span> The commands used to verify GridFTP below assume you have access to a node where you can first generate a valid proxy using `voms-proxy-init` or `grid-proxy-init`.
+    The commands used to verify GridFTP below assume you have access to a node where you can first generate a valid proxy using `voms-proxy-init` or `grid-proxy-init`.
 Obtaining grid credentials is beyond the scope of this document.

 ``` console
 user$ globus-url-copy file:///home/users/jdost/test.txt gsiftp://devg-7.t2.ucsd.edu:2811/mnt/hadoop/engage/test.txt
 ```

-If you are having troubles running GridFTP refer to [Starting GridFTP in Standalone Mode](#GridFTPStand) in the Troubleshooting section.
+If you are having troubles running GridFTP refer to [Starting GridFTP in Standalone Mode](#starting-gridftp-in-standalone-mode) in the Troubleshooting section.

 BeStMan Validation
 ------------------